Data Privacy Compliance Solutions

 1. What is data masking compliance?

 Data masking compliance means demonstrating that your organization not only protected sensitive data but did so correctly and in accordance with specific data privacy laws.
-This includes documenting how data was discovered, masked, and audited.
+This includes documenting the data that was discovered and masked, and providing audit trails on the operations.

 2. How can I prove that sensitive data was properly masked?

-You can prove proper masking through audit logs, visual job diagrams, and self-documenting scripts that detail what fields were masked, how they were masked, who performed the masking, and when it occurred.
+You can prove proper masking through audit logs, visual job diagrams, and self-documenting scripts that detail what columns or values were masked, how they were masked, who performed the masking, and when it occurred.
 IRI tools like FieldShield, DarkShield, and CellShield EE provide all of this evidence automatically.

 3. What types of audit logs does IRI generate for data masking?